MicrosoftDocs/windows-itpro-docs/windows/deployment/update/waas-windows-insider-for-business.md

 ### Install on an individual device

 1. Open  [Windows Insider Program settings](ms-settings:windowsinsider) (On your Windows 10 device, go to Start > Settings > Update & security > Windows Insider Program).
-Note: To see this setting, you need to have administrator rights to your device.
+To see this setting, you must have administrator rights to your device.
-2. Link your Microsoft or work account that you used to register as a Windows Insider.
+2. Click **Get started** and follow the prompts to link your Microsoft or work account that you used to register as a Windows Insider.
-3. Follow the prompts.

 [![Settings UI showing Windows Insider Program item selected in lower left](images/WIP4Biz_Prompts.png)](images/WIP4Biz_Prompts.png)

 ### Install across multiple devices

 Administrators can install and manage Insider Preview builds centrally across multiple devices within their domain.
-Here’s how:

-1.	**Register your domain with the Windows Insider Program** Rather than have each user register individually for Insider Preview builds, administrators can simply [register their domain](https://insider.windows.com/en-us/for-business-organization-admin/) and control settings centrally.</br>**Note:** The signed-in user needs to be a **Global Administrator** of the Azure AD domain in order to be able to register the domain.

 To register a domain, you must be registered in the Windows Insider Program with your work account in Azure Active Directory and you must be assigned a **Global Administrator** role on that Azure AD domain.
 Also requires Windows 10 Version 1703 or later.

-**Register your domain**.
+To register a domain, follow these steps:

+1.	**Register your domain with the Windows Insider Program** Rather than have each user register individually for Insider Preview builds, administrators can simply [register their domain](https://insider.windows.com/en-us/for-business-organization-admin/) and control settings centrally.</br>**Note:** The signed-in user needs to be a **Global Administrator** of the Azure AD domain in order to be able to register the domain.

 >[!Note]
->- Currently, the Windows Insider Program for Business supports [Azure Active Directory (Azure AD)](https://docs.microsoft.com/en-us/azure/active-directory/active-directory-whatis)--but not on-premises Active Directory--as a corporate authentication method.
+>- Currently, the Windows Insider Program for Business supports [Azure Active Directory (Azure AD)](https://docs.microsoft.com/azure/active-directory/active-directory-whatis)--but not on-premises Active Directory--as a corporate authentication method.
 >- If your company has a paid subscription to Office 365, Microsoft Dynamics CRM Online, Enterprise Mobility Suite, or other Microsoft services – you have a free subscription to Microsoft Azure Active Directory.
 This subscription can be used to create users for enrollment in the Windows Insider Program for Business.
 >- If you do not have an AAD account, install Insider Preview builds on individual devices with a registered Microsoft account.